girlbossceo/conduwuit/docs/conduwuit_coc.md

 Conduct applies to all conduwuit spaces, including any further community rooms that reference this CoC.
 Here are our guidelines to help maintain the welcoming atmosphere that sets conduwuit apart.

-For the foundational rules, please refer to the [Matrix.org Code of Conduct](https://matrix.org/legal/code-of-conduct/) and the [Contributor's Covenant](https://github.com/girlbossceo/conduwuit/blob/main/CODE_OF_CONDUCT.md).
+For the general foundational rules, please refer to the [Contributor's Covenant](https://github.com/girlbossceo/conduwuit/blob/main/CODE_OF_CONDUCT.md).
 Below are additional guidelines specific to the conduwuit community.

 ## Our Values and Guidelines